- Why Research

 Laura and Isaac Perlmutter Cancer Center

-New York University, Langone
+New York University, Langone Health

 New York, New York

-Seeking to improve treatment and prevention of breast cancer metastasis with new therapeutic targets.
+Goal: To improve treatment and prevention of breast cancer metastasis with new therapeutic targets.

 Dr. Esteva received his MD and PhD degrees from the University of Zaragoza School of Medicine in his native Spain.
 He completed a residency in internal medicine at Cooper Hospital (Camden, NJ) and a fellowship in medical oncology at Georgetown University Medical Center.
 Dr. Esteva joined the faculty at The University of Texas MD Anderson Cancer Center in 1997 and rose to the rank of Professor.
 In 2013, Dr. Esteva moved to the Laura and Isaac Perlmutter Cancer Center at New York University Langone, where he serves as Associate Director of Clinical Investigation, Director of Breast Medical Oncology, and co-Director of the Breast Cancer Disease Management Group.
 Dr. Esteva is board certified in medical oncology and a Fellow of the American College of Physicians.
 In 2010 Dr. Esteva was inducted as a member of the American Society for Clinical Investigation.
 He is a co-author in more than 200 publications including peer-reviewed research articles, invited reviews and book chapters.